knpuniversity/symfony2-rest/knpu/episode1/form-post.md

 HTML form sends us POST parameters and an API sends us a JSON string.
 But once we decode the JSON, both give us an array of submitted data.
 Then, everything is the same: create a Programmer object and update it with the submitted data.
 And you know who does this kind of work really well?
-Bernhard Schussek errr Symfony forms!
+Bernhard Schussek error Symfony forms!

 Create a new directory called `Form/` and inside of that, a new class called